mountaineerbr/shellChatGPT/man/chatgpt.sh.1.md

 when a second argument is given to the command with the history file name, such as "`/copy` \[_SRC_HIST_FILE_] \[_DEST_HIST_FILE_]".

+To load an older session from a history file that is different from the defaults, there are some options.

+Change to it with command `!session [name]`, and then `!fork` the older session to the active session.

+Or, `!copy [orign] [dest]` the session from a history file to the current oneor any other history file.

+In these cases, a pickup interface should open to let the user choose the correct session from the history file.

-In order to change the chat context at run time, the history file may be edited with the "`/hist`" command (also for context injection).
+To change the chat context at run time, the history file may be edited with the "`/hist`" command (also for context injection).
 Delete history entries or comment them out with "`#`".